ambientkit/plugin/middleware/redirecttourl/README.md

 # redirecttourl

-Package redirecttourl is an Ambient plugin with middlware that redirects to the correct site URL.
+Package redirecttourl is an Ambient plugin with middleware that redirects to the correct site URL.

 **Import:** github.com/ambientkit/plugin/middleware/redirecttourl